-- 1. In Websense Manager, go to Settings > Account. - 2.
-Compare the key that you received from Websense, Inc., or your reseller to the Subscription key field.
+- 1. Go to Settings > General > Account. - Compare the key that you received from Websense, Inc., or your reseller to the Subscription key field.
 The key must use the same capitalization as in your key document. - 3.
 Check the date next to Key expires.
 If the date has passed, contact your reseller or Websense, Inc., to renew your subscription. - 4.
 If you have made changes to the key in the Settings dialog box, click OK to activate the key and enable database download.